cvaisnor/Polynomial_Transformer/README.md

 Link: https://hub.docker.com/repository/docker/cvaisnor/705.603_chrisvaisnor

 # Dashboard:
 The Weights and Biases (Wandb) dashboard can be seen here: https://wandb.ai/chrisvaisnor/system_project?workspace=user-chrisvaisnor.
-This displays a number of graphs for comparing model configurations as well as showing showing system performance information.
+This displays a number of graphs for comparing model configurations as well as showing system performance information.

 The default model configuration is the RED label corresponding to (hid_dim=256, layers=3, batch_size=512).